mattijn/topojson/docs/example/settings-tuning.md

 {: .text-delta}
 Sets the package to use for simplifying (both pre- and toposimplify).
 Choose between `shapely` or `simplification`.
 Shapely adopts solely Douglas-Peucker and simplification both Douglas-Peucker and Visvalingam-Whyatt.
-The pacakge simplification is known to be quicker than shapely.
+The package simplification is known to be quicker than shapely.
 Default is `shapely`.